sandstorm/Sandstorm.KISSearch/README.md

 # Sandstorm.KISSearch - pure SQL search for Neos +X

 Extensible, low impact, self-contained, SQL-pure stupidly simple search integration for Neos.
 Search with the power of SQL fulltext queries.
 No need for additional infrastructure, works purely with your existing DB.

+Search configuration is more or less downwards compatible to Neos.SearchPlugin / SimpleSearch / ElasticSearch.

 Supports:
  - MariaDB/MySQL -> first working draft